dibyendumajumdar/ravi/readthedocs/ravi-omr-instructions.rst

 * The OMR JIT backend is much smaller compared to LLVM.
 On my iMac it takes less than 3 minutes to compile and build the library.
-* The OMR JIT engine contains an optimizing compiler, therefore the generated code is much better than say `NanoJIT <https://github.com/dibyendumajumdar/nanojit>`_, although not as good as LLVM.
+* The OMR JIT engine contains an optimizing compiler, therefore the generated code is much better than say `NanoJIT <https://github.com/dibyendumajumdar/nanojit>`_, although not perhaps as optimized as LLVM.

 The approach taken with the OMR JIT backend is somewhat different compared with the LLVM backend.